 Job Interview etiquette during your first interview

 Is there such a thing as job interview etiquette?
-Yes there is.
+Yes, there is.
 Not just “Yes there is”.
 “Hell Yes there is!”
-Our company recently opened 4 entry-level positions and I have been surprised with the lack of job interview etiquette.
+Our company recently opened 4 entry-level positions and I have been surprised by the lack of job interview etiquette.
 When I say “job interview etiquette”, I don’t mean some new form of etiquette.
 I mean common courtesy demonstrated between two people meeting for the first time – in any context.
 I wanted to hand out parting gifts of Emily Post’s Book of Manners to many of the candidates.
 Maybe at our next college recruiting fair this could be the new swag we hand out at our recruiting booth.

 It was the beginning of the end for my faith in the future of humanity.
 I listed a few examples of what was missing from the interviews this past week.